Resourcehouse inks coal deal with China Power

 According to Palmer, Resourcehouse's contract with China Power is the largest export deal in Australian history.
 The EPC contract awarded to MCC is also reported to be the largest in Queensland.
 MCC also has agreed to acquire a 10% stake in the China First project, as well as a 5% equity stake in Resourcehouse through the purchase of shares worth $200 million.
 The transaction is subject to approval from the Australian and Chinese governments as well as the shareholders of Resourcehouse.

 Through its listing, Resourcehouse plans to raise up to $3 billion in funds to invest in coal, oil and gas, and iron ore projects in Australia and in oil and gas exploration activities in Papua New Guinea.
-MCC also will receive a commission of 4% from the sale of 30 million tons per year of coal to China Power.
+MCC also will receive a commission of 4% from the sale of 30 million tons per year of coal to China Power, as Chinese power giants look to the international coal market to secure supply today.

-Resourcehouse's contract with China Power is being touted as a historic deal that would further strengthen trade ties between China and Australia, which is already the largest supplier of coal to China.
+Resourcehouse's contract with China Power is being touted as a historic deal that would further strengthen trade ties between China and Australia, which is already the largest supplier of coal to China by volume.
 Australia accounted for 43.9 million tons of China's total imports of 125.8 million tons of coal last year.
-China, on the other hand, was the third largest investor in Australia in 2008, behind only the U.S. and Britain.
-Asian investors accounted for 153 deals in Australia, of which China alone was involved in 49 transactions, spending $6.78 billion primarily in mining acquisitions.
+China, on the other hand, was the third largest investor in Australia in 2008, behind only the U.S. and Britain, with Huaneng in Australia underscoring growing energy ties.

 It was only last year that China, the world's largest producer and consumer of coal, first became a net importer of coal.
-Coal imports by the Asian giant more than tripled last year, following aggressive recovery in demand and a severe winter.
-Coal accounts for nearly 70% of the country's primary energy consumption, and demand is set to increase further as China anticipates an economic growth rate of 8% and an increase of 7% in power consumption this year.
+Coal imports by the Asian giant more than tripled last year, as the future for coal becomes brighter amid a strong recovery.
+Coal accounts for nearly 70% of the country's primary energy consumption, and coal demand remains high as China anticipates an economic growth rate of 8% and an increase of 7% in power consumption this year.

-The deal with Resourcehouse is expected to enhance the energy security of China, which imports coal mainly from Southeast Asian nations such as Indonesia and Vietnam.
+The deal with Resourcehouse is expected to enhance the energy security of China, which imports coal mainly from Southeast Asian nations such as Indonesia and Vietnam, even as more wind power is on the horizon in its domestic energy mix today.
 However, in view of China Power's denial of media reports on the contract, it remains to be seen how the transaction will pan out.

 Related News